 Peter McKinnon

 Peter’s growth and personality on YouTube is unmatched.
-He adds a lot of personality in his videos, while still producing great value and inspiration to the photography community.
+He adds a lot of character in his videos, while still producing great value and inspiration to the photography community.

 Peter McKinnon has become one of the most popular YouTubers over a short period of time.
 His cinematic B-roll, knowledge and storytelling are the clear reason why.